Robbbo-T/GAIA-QAO-ADVENT/README.md

 The heart of the studio, where users construct and execute prompts.
 - **AMPEL Configuration**: A rich set of modifiers to control the AI's output, including `Audience`, `Tone`, `Format`, `Perspective`, `Language`, and `Constraints`.
 - **Template Library**: Pre-built templates for common artifacts like maintenance procedures and pilot briefings to kickstart the generation process.
+- **Multi-Modal Inputs**: The Generator can accept both text and image inputs.
+An image thumbnail is displayed in the UI to show it is part of the context, enabling the AI to generate more contextually aware documentation (e.g., from a photo of a damaged part).
 - **GAIA-QAO Enhancements**: A metadata layer to enforce fictional quality and compliance standards, including Technology/Commercial Readiness Levels (TRL/CRL), DIKE lineage for traceability, and sustainability tracking.
 - **Digital Twin Impact**: Define how a generated artifact will affect downstream digital twins before publication.
-- **AI-Powered Refinement**: A "✨ Refine" button uses Gemini to improve the clarity and effectiveness of the user's core prompt.
+- **Interactive Chat for Refinement**: A "Refine with AMPEL-A7" button opens a chat modal, allowing users to have a real-time dialogue with the trauma-informed AI guardian, AMPEL-A7.
+The chat interface includes quantum visualizations and helps collaboratively improve the safety and clarity of prompts before generation.
 - **Artifact Generation**: Generate various technical artifacts, including IETP, HTML, SVG, Mermaid diagrams, and structured text.
 - **AI-Powered Validation**: An integrated QA step that uses Gemini to analyze the generated artifact against a comprehensive checklist, providing a detailed report with a PASS/FAIL/WARNING status.
 - **Publishing Workflow**: Save artifacts as internal drafts to the CSDB or formally **Publish** them to the public-facing portal.